MY DESIGNHER STORY

 Admittedly I was one of those "snap out of it" thinkers, and "you can't help those who won't help themselves."
 I now know you can't snap out of it, and yes you can help by providing the right support.

-At a time in my life where I had more reason to live than any other, the pending birth of my child, I felt worthless and was having suicidal thoughts.
+At a time in my life where I had more reason to live than any other, the pending birth of my child, I felt worthless and suicidal.
 What's more, while spiraling down these thought trains, I could not help myself get out of them.
 I couldn't tell my thoughts weren't normal.
 It wouldn't be until afterwards, once my hormones had balanced out, that I'd gain perspective again.
 Thankfully, due to all of the recent awareness for depression, I was able to understand what was happening to me and take comfort in knowing it was temporary.

 If I could give one piece of advice to anyone suffering from depression or trying to help someone who is, it would be to find purposeful work that helps and holds meaning to others.
 There is nothing more motivating than doing good for others and knowing someone can better exist because you do.